KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-api/channels.md

 ## Introduction

-The Channels Custom Consensus (CC) module facilitates instant payments in a trustless environment.
+The Channels Fluidity module facilitates instant payments in a trustless environment.

 When a payment is executed properly with `channels`, as soon as it enters the mempool the odds that the payment can be withdrawn or attacked decrease to almost zero.
 Many developers and users may find it advantageous to use `channels` to create a secure instant-payment network that can be used within their business environment.

-#### Channels CC Module Flow
+#### Channels Module Flow

 - Anyone can create a channel using [channelsopen](../customconsensus/channels.html#channelsopen)
   - When creating the channel, the user indicates the number and size of their potential payment(s), and what their destination is